Berwick-upon-Tweed 3 miles.

-Three bedrooms: 1 x ground floor king-size double with patio doors & en-suite shower, basin & WC, 1 x twin, 1 x smaller ground floor twin comprising single bed & additional pull-out bed.
-Ground floor basin & WC.
-Bathroom with bath, basin & WC.
-Large fitted kitchen with range cooker & dining area.
-First floor sitting room with views over open countryside.
+Three bedrooms: 1 x ground floor king-size double with patio doors and en-suite shower, basin and WC, 1 x twin, 1 x ground floor single with additional pull-out bed.
+Bathroom with bath, basin and WC.
+Ground floor basin and WC.
+Kitchen with dining area.
+First floor sitting room.

 About the location